 Other black swan threats to the financial system may hit its technological or algorithmic underpinnings.

 What if a cyber attack on the Federal Reserve system and/or major U.S. banks halted all electronic commerce in the economy?
-Security experts at major financial institutions all say that malicious computer hacking is one of the threats that most concerns them.
+Security experts at major financial institutions all say that malicious computer hacking is one of the threats that most concern them.

 We’ve seen cyber attacks pulled off successfully at crypto-currency exchanges multiple times.
 Yet some people describe Bitcoin as “digital gold.”

 The whole point of owning gold is that it’s a non-digital asset.
-It’s completely off grid, whereas cryptocurrencies depend entirely on a functioning and secure internet.
+It’s completely off-grid, whereas cryptocurrencies depend entirely on a functioning and secure internet.

 If you own gold in the form of a financial derivative product – whether through a futures contract, exchange-traded fund, or offshore account – you’re not getting the full protection or versatility of physical gold ownership.
 At the end of the day, gold is a tangible asset that you should be able to touch, transport, and discretely barter and trade with should the need arise.